CHTC/chtc-website-source/gpu-jobs.md

   | Long  | 7 days | 1 job with 1-2 GPUs |  `+GPUJobLength = "long"` |

 If you do not specify a job type, the `medium` job type will be used as the default.

+These job types, runtimes, and per-user limitations are subject to change with short notice as the CHTC GPU Lab studies usage patterns.

 ## C. Request Specific GPUs or CUDA Functionality (optional)